Raising goats? Everything you need to know here…

 • Life Span:

-• DOES: 11-12 years on average, death is usually kidding related.
+• DOES: 11-12 years on average, death is usually kidding-related.
 Does who retire from breeding, around the age of ten, live longer (16-18 years).

-• BUCKS: 8-10 years, the stresses of going into rut each year cause their life span to be shorter.
+• BUCKS: 8-10 years, the stresses of going into rut each year cause their lifespan to be shorter.

 • WETHERS: 11-16 years on average.

-Follow on Pinterest for more shelters, fencing, feeding and health care ideas for goats: Follow on Pinterest.
+Follow on Pinterest for more shelters, fencing, feeding, and health care ideas for goats: Follow on Pinterest.

 Raising goats is a really good investment if you are interested in a healthy source of milk products and potential income, which could at least pay for the cost of your goats for a year.

 We offer an exclusive email series on being profitable on your property, which includes ideas for utilizing the different avenues of income from goats.
-Your next step would be to sign up here: 90 Ideas to Profit
+Your next step would be to sign up here: 230 Ideas to Profit

 And did I mention the love of goats?
 They will give you a beautiful relationship that will benefit your whole family!
 You will be invested in more ways than one.